Arnie Ginsburg: Later career

 While Arnie Ginsburg is best known from his days at WMEX, he also spent some time at other stations in Boston.
 In early 1967, when WRKO changed format to Top 40, the station's new management wanted to build the new radio station around a well-known local radio figure, and Ginsburg was their first choice.
 However, the plans were interrupted.
 Ginsburg was on the air for less than a month when his former boss, WMEX owner Maxwell (Mac) Richmond, served the station with a court injunction, enforcing a non-compete clause which stated that if Ginsburg left WMEX, he could not work on air at any other station for 18 months.
 The case made its way through the courts and finally, Ginsburg was ordered off the air.
 But although he could not be heard on the airwaves for a while, he was able to stay in the business with WRKO, which moved him into sales.
 Ginsburg also sold all the time slots for WRKO-FM.
 Later, in 1970, he went on to become the general manager of WBCN.
 This proved a very controversial move, as the staff was opposed to the idea of a former Top 40 personality serving as the manager of an album rock station—at that time, FM album rock prided itself on being the antithesis of AM Top 40.

 By 1972, Ginsburg was working on the AM side again, as the General Manager of WWEL.
 In 1973 he joined Boston's largest station, WBZ, producing and hosting a Saturday-night oldies show with all his familiar gimmicks: noisemakers, silly puns, and kidding with the newscasters and weathermen.
 In 1975, Ginsburg was hired by WMEX to do a similar, Saturday-night series of four-hour shows.
 Ginsburg also syndicated a customized weekly oldies show to New England radio stations.
-By 1979 he advanced to become partner of WXKS-FM "Kiss 108," and managed WXKS-AM when it changed format to "Music of Your Life."
-He also became co-owner, along with Boston radio personality John Garabedian, of V-66, Boston's video music channel, WVJV-TV, in 1985.
+By 1979, he advanced to become partner of WXKS-FM "Kiss 108" and managed WXKS AM when it changed format to "Music of Your Life."
+He also became co-owner, along with Boston radio personality John Garabedian, of V-66, a music video TV station serving Boston, in 1985.
 The station not only featured hit music videos; it also featured local announcers talking about the music, and also talking about the music scene in greater Boston.
 As Ginsburg told a reporter, it was envisioned as "the equivalent of a radio station on television."
 The venture proved very costly, however, and the station was put up for sale in 1986.

-In his later years, Arnie Ginsburg was an occasional guest on Boston radio, such as on WBZ 1030 AM's "Steve Leveille Program", which aired weeknights from midnight to 5:00 AM.
+In his later years, Arnie Ginsburg was an occasional guest on Boston radio, such as on WBZ (1030 AM)'s "Steve Leveille Program", which aired weeknights from midnight to 5:00 AM.
 In 2008, he was inducted into the Massachusetts Broadcasters Hall of Fame.